Tze’irim 20s and 30s

 - Havdalah (ceremony to end Shabbat) celebrations

 Tze’irim programs volunteer activities relating to Social Action and Social Justice.
 Examples of our direct service opportunities and greater advocacy issues include:

 - Shabbat Dinner with Adaptations

 - Coffee House at the Bronx House (lunch with Holocaust Survivors)

 - Monthly cooking nights for the BJ/SPSA Homeless Shelter

 - Fundraisers and walks such as NYC Komen Race for the Cure and NYC AIDS Walk

 In addition to the events listed above, we work with the greater BJ community on programming such as Bikkur Holim (visiting the sick).
-If you are interested in learning more or want to get involved in planning, send an email to Sarit Horwitz.

 Our goal is to build a Tze’irim community by providing opportunities for our members to meet each other in social settings.
 Examples of Kehilah programming include: